VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 # Scraping with Scrapy

 A Python-based framework for online crawling and scraping, Scrapy provides a number of tools for effectively extracting data from webpages.
 It effortlessly pulls data, follows links, and manages requests.
 An item is a container that item pipelines use to process and store scraped data.
-An item pipeline component is any Python class that implements a method on items.
+An item pipeline is a Python class that parses, validates and stores scraped data.

-Let's understand how to set up and define pipelines in for a Scrapy project using an example.
+Let's understand how to set up and define pipelines for a Scrapy project using an example.
 We will be scraping [this][7] webpage

 **Setting up Scrapy Projects and Defining Item Pipelines**